webix-hub/docs/data/api/refs/ui.datatable_methods.md

 - api/ui.datatable_showitembyindex.md - 'scrolls' the table to make the specified row visible
 - api/ui.datatable_showoverlay.md - shows the overlay message over the body of DataTable
 - api/link/ui.datatable_sort.md - sorts datastore
-- api/link/ui.datatable_sync.md - allows you to sync two copy of data (all or just a part of it) from one DataCollection to another
+- api/link/ui.datatable_sync.md - allows syncing two copies of data (all or just a part of it) from one DataCollection to another
 - api/link/ui.datatable_unbind.md - breaks "bind" link
 - api/link/ui.datatable_unblockevent.md - cancels blocking events that was enabled by the 'blockEvent' command
 - api/link/ui.datatable_ungroup.md - ungroups data